ibm-cloud-docs/discovery-data/getting-started-tool.md

     -  The number of documents (1).
     -  The fields identified from your document.
 You should see one field identified, `text`.
 We will identify additional fields in a bit.
 1. Let's try a quick natural language query to level set.
 Click **Build your own query** on the lower right.
-1. On the **Query** screen, enter `What are the minimum hardware requirements` in the **Use natural language** field, and click **Run query**.
+1. On the **Query** page, enter `What are the minimum hardware requirements` in the **Use natural language** field, and click **Run query**.
 The result is not as precise as it could be, so let's improve it with Smart Document Understanding.
 1. Click the **Data settings** link on the upper right.
 The **Data settings** page opens.

 ## Step 3: Annotate your document